-- Morning Literary walking tour including Canterbury Cathedral - Afternoon at leisure - Presentation by actor Adrian Lukis (to be confirmed) - Evening Welcome Meal
+- Morning Literary walking tour including Canterbury Cathedral

+- Afternoon at leisure

+- Talk with author Anna Sayburn Lane

+- Evening Welcome Meal

 Canterbury, founded in Roman times, is rich with associations of Chaucer, Marlowe, Dickens, Somerset Maugham and even Rupert Bear.
 We commence the day with a walking tour through the literary places of Canterbury, including a guided tour of Canterbury Cathedral.